 HOW TO: PREP FOR THE HIKE TO JIGOKUDANI MONKEY PARK

 Going to the Jigokudani Snow Monkey Park?
 This page will give you insight in what to expect from the moment you get out of the bus or car and go to Snow Monkey Park on foot!
 Please see the below for a chronological explanation of what you will encounter on your way to the Park:

-After getting off at the Snow Monkey Park bus stop, or the Kanbayashi Onsen bus stop, a 30 minute hike through nature will give you your daily dose of outdoor exercise.
-The first few minutes leading up to the trail are very much uphill and could wear one out.
-The below information could be of help in making your trip towards the monkeys more comfortable!
+After getting off at the Snow Monkey Park or the Kanbayashi Onsen bus stop, there a signs that point you in the direction of the Snow Monkey Park.
+The first few minutes leading up to the trail are very much uphill.
+The photo below shows you what kind of road is awaiting for the first part of your journey to the snow monkeys.

 Walk a little bit further along the road and you’ll see Enza Cafe on your right.
 This cafe is the closest cafe to the Jigokudani Park.
 If you haven’t had breakfast or lunch yet and are feeling hungry, you’d better stack up on energy as you will have no access to food for the next 2 – 3 hours.
-Enza Café, located right before the trail entrance, provides you with a place to relax before and/or after the hike to Snow Monkey Park.
-They offer various kinds of Japanese and western foods and drinks.
+Enza Café provides you with a place to relax before and/or after the hike to Snow Monkey Park.

 During your walk, if you are lucky and keep track of the surrounding forest, you may be able to meet a Japanese serow, a native the mountain area.

 After walking for approximately 25 minutes, you will find the original source of the hot spring of the park next to Korakukan (the only ryokan within the park area).
 Its steam rises out of the ground with great force, so don’t get too close.

 When you see the Japanese inn Korakukan, the Snow Monkey Park entrance is just a stone’s throw away.
 Climb the set of stairs on opposite side of the river from the ryokan and you’ll see the entrance to the Park.